-CIPs receive tailored, hands-on assistance from MFF throughout program design and implementation, working collaboratively on program delivery, grant management, evaluation, and reporting to optimize impact.
-Support and technical assistance, both programmatic and administrative, are customized for each CIP based on organizational capacity, programming needs, and local context to build and sustain high-quality SNAP-Ed programs.
+CIPs receive customized, hands-on assistance throughout program design and implementation, working collaboratively on program delivery, grant management, evaluation, and reporting to optimize impact.
+The support your MFF Project Manager provides you is collaborative in nature and emphasizes experiential learning, such as co-completing reporting.

+Support and technical assistance, both programmatic and administrative, are tailored for you based on organizational capacity, programming needs, and local context to build and sustain high-quality SNAP-Ed programs.
+Ongoing and regular communication between you and your MFF Project Manager is essential for identifying and providing needed customized technical assistance.